getnikola/nikola/docs/manual.rst

     # If set to False, it will sort by filename instead.
 Defaults to True
     GALLERY_SORT_BY_DATE = True

-    # If set to true, then the user can provide an metadata file which contains
-    # the order in which photos in a gallery should be presented.
-This file is
-    # named metadata.yml, is YAML and must contain at least a 'name' field.
-Other
-    # recognised field names are 'order' and 'caption'.
-    # Defaults to True
-    # GALLERY_SORT_BY_META_FILE = True

     # Folders containing images to be used in normal posts or pages.
     # IMAGE_FOLDERS is a dictionary of the form {"source": "destination"},